Quantum entanglement of quarks exists, the LHC has just demonstrated it

 We know that in physics, when we change scale, from the infinitely small to the infinitely large, or when we go very quickly, the physical laws take different forms.
 Quantum entanglement is well observed at ordinary energies with photons, but does it also occur at energies that only the LHC, the Large Hadron Collider, can probe on Earth and with exotic particles like quarks?
 Researchers have just answered this question by probing the foundations of quantum mechanics using the giant Atlas detector.

-Towards the end of the 19th century, no one doubted that if we had enough energy, we could make a material body exceed the speed of light to reach an arbitrarily high speed.
+Towards the end of the 19th century, no one doubted that if we had enough energy, we might make a material body exceed the speed of light to reach an arbitrarily high speed.
 Newton’s laws of gravitation seemed so well verified by the predictions they made regarding the movements of the planets that there was no real reason to doubt them.

 However, we know that the theory of relativity would soon contradict all these beliefs and non-linear equations, those of general relativity, would replace the linear gravitation equations of Laplace and Poisson.

 Today, it would appear that equal reliance is placed on the equations of quantum mechanics but it’s nothing.
-There are attempts concerning alternatives to these equations again involving non-linear equations, in this case a non-linear version of the famous Schrödinger equation (be careful, under this name we group together two different equations, one of which does not is not a modification of the laws of quantum mechanics).
+There are attempts concerning alternatives to these equations once more involving non-linear equations, in this case a non-linear version of the famous Schrödinger equation (be careful, under this name we group together two different equations, one of which does not is not a modification of the laws of quantum mechanics).

-Just as simple wavelets on the water surface are described by a linear wave equation which is replaced by a nonlinear equation to describe violent collisions between rogue waves, some wonder whether at very high energies, like those that can be achieved in proton collisions at the LHC (Large Hadron Colliderin English), deviations from the predictions of quantum mechanics could not occur, signs of a theory beyond that discovered by Heisenberg, Born and Schrödinger.
+Just as simple wavelets on the water surface are described by a linear wave equation which is replaced by a nonlinear equation to describe violent collisions between rogue waves, some wonder whether at very high energies, like those that can be achieved in proton collisions at the LHC (Large Hadron Colliderin English), deviations from the predictions of quantum mechanics might not occur, signs of a theory beyond that discovered by Heisenberg, Born and Schrödinger.

 Quantum entanglement is a phenomenon that intimately links the properties of two particles, regardless of the distance separating them.
 This leads to such strange effects that Albert Einstein himself doubted it!
 The debate was settled in 1982, when Alain Aspect carried out an experiment at the Institute of Optics demonstrating the physical reality of quantum entanglement on particles of light – photons.
 This experience earned him the Nobel Prize in Physics in 2022.
 Entanglement has today become an essential tool for developing ultra-high-performance cryptography devices and designing quantum computers.
 This video, produced to mark the 80th anniversary of the CNRS, traces the history of this strange phenomenon, from the conceptual debate of the 1930s to contemporary experiments carried out in laboratories. © Institute of Optics

-In recent years, there has been a lot of talk about the phenomenon of quantum entanglement and more generally about the new field of physics that is quantum information.
+In recent years, there has been a lot of talk regarding the phenomenon of quantum entanglement and more generally regarding the new field of physics that is quantum information.
 We think we can exploit it to make efficient quantum computers.
 But we know that quantum mechanics, and in particular this phenomenon of quantum entanglement, poses serious conceptual problems, especially when we try to apply it to black holes and quantum cosmology.

 What if experiments in particle physics at very high energies gave us the key to these enigmas by showing that we must indeed modify the equations of quantum mechanics?
 Most experiments on quantum entanglement have been done at very low energies with photons and electrons.
 What would they look like with hadrons, particles made of quarks?